Elements-Agency/benjaminjyoung/content/artwork/drip/index.md

 ### Inspiration ###

-I was curious to try a study of trying to make realistic looking water, using the new water soluable penciles I had just bought.
+I was curious to try a study of trying to make realistic looking water, using the new water soluble pencils I had just bought.

 [Buy the Painting >](#purchase)